 The Alabama Children’s Health Insurance Program (CHIP) offers affordable health insurance for children.
 The CHIP program of the state is known as “ALL Kids,” and children under the age of 19 can receive its health care coverage.
 For more information on the AL Children’s Health Insurance Program system, including how to apply for CHIP within the state, review the sections provided below.
-You can also download our complimentary guide to access more in-depth information about CHIP.
+You can also download our free guide to access more in-depth information about CHIP.

-Alabama Children’s Health Insurance Program Overview
+What is the Children’s Health Insurance Program in Alabama?

 The Alabama Children’s Health Insurance Program was created to provide low-cost health care to children of low-income families.
 The ALL Kids program allows you to choose the doctor and dentist of your choice within the Preferred Provider Organization (PPO) of Blue Cross and Blue Shield of Alabama.
 The PPO includes a group of doctors that have enrolled as providers and offer their services at a prearranged rate specifically for the ALL Kids program participants.
 Dentists, pharmacies, hospitals and facilities for outpatient care are also included in this network.
 As such, those who do not receive Medicaid (or non Medicaid eligibility children) but do qualify for CHIP must stay within this network to use their ALL Kids coverage.